Lola culture: Characteristics

 The Lola culture is known from its burials.
 Lola people were buried in kurgans crouched on their side.
 The Lola economy was based on sheep herding.
 No settlements are known.

 Physical anthropology

-The population of the post-Catacomb cultures have been characterized as belonging to the "south Europoid" type, and are characterized by a narrow, high and sharply profiled skull, which was historically characteristic of peoples of the Caucasus.
+The population of the post-Catacomb cultures are characterized by a narrow, high and sharply profiled skull, which was historically characteristic of peoples of the Caucasus.
 The physical type of the Lola population is very different from that of the Catacomb population, which suggests an almost complete population replacement of the Catacomb by the Lola.
-A significantly different physical type is turn observed among the Srubnaya, which further suggests yet another population replacement of the Lola population by the Srubnaya.
+A significantly different physical type is in turn observed among the Srubnaya, which further suggests yet another population replacement of the Lola population by the Srubnaya.